tw4l/aipscan-reports-ui-demo/README.md

 # AIPscan UI option demo

+Quick rough around the edges demonstration of a small Vue app embedded inside a Flask template.

 To run:

 * `pip install flask` - be nice to your computer and use a virtualenv or pyenv or something ;)